Academic and research powerhouse. Stellar faculty. Engaged students.

 International Student Budget:

-Financial Aid: You must be a US citizen, US national, or US permanent resident to be eligible to apply for financial aid.
-Some merit-based scholarships are available to international students.
+• You must be a US citizen, US national, or US permanent resident to be eligible to apply for need-based financial aid.

 Application Deadlines and fees:

 - Transfer: February 1

 - First-Year and transfer: October 1